 These sellers take a big picture view of the sales process.
-They look long range, see problems that might arise, and figure out ways around them before they can become an issue.
+They look long-range, see problems that might arise, and figure out ways around them before becoming an issue.
 It's also a strong indicator of success in sales.
 Salespeople with a strong Problem Solver trait are able to find creative ways to fix their clients' issues.

-Their default may be to run to their manager or coworkers and try to get them to solve it.
+Their default may be to run to their manager or coworkers with an issue and “leave it with them” instead of trying to solve problems themselves, so their coworkers may avoid them.
 And because they know that they're weak in Problem Solving, they may get frustrated or irritated when problems arise.
 Problems can distract them or put them in a bad mood.
 Even the smallest problems can literally ruin their day.